Stellenbosch (horse): Before debut

 Stellenbosch was born at Northern Farm, located in Abira, Hokkaido.
-She is currently owned by Shadai Group Owners, for about 5 million yen per share, with Katsumi Yoshida as their representative.
+She is currently owned by Shadai Group Owners for about 5 million yen per share, with Katsumi Yoshida as their representative.
 She was sent into training with Sakae Kunieda.

 2023: two-year-old season

 Stellenbosch debuted at the Sapporo Racecourse on July 23, 2023, in an 1,800-meter, two-year-old newcomer race on turf, ridden by Takeshi Yokoyama.
-Although she was the second favored horse, she won brilliantly by one and a half horse length.
+Although she was the second-favored horse, she won brilliantly by one and a half horse length.
 Ten weeks later, she raced in a 1-win class race, Saffron Sho.
 She settled in from behind and then moved up in the final straight but lost by a nose to Spring Nova.
 Seven weeks later, she raced in another 1-win class race, Akamatsu Sho, with Tom Marquand on her saddle.
-She settled in midfield this time, and in the final straight, she overtook Teleos Sarah to win by three quarters of a horse length.
+She settled in midfield this time, and in the final straight, she overtook Teleos Sarah to win by three-quarters of a horse length.

-For the last race of her two-year-old season, she was signed-up for the Hanshin Juvenile Fillies held at Hanshin Racecourse on December 10.
+For the last race of her two-year-old season, she was signed up for the Hanshin Juvenile Fillies held at Hanshin Racecourse on December 10.
 This was her first graded stakes race, the first being a grade one.
 She was favored 5th in the race with Christophe Lemaire on her saddle.
-Settling in midfield from the start, she traveled well into the final straight but lost by a neck to Ascoli Piceno, finishing second place.
+Settling in midfield from the start, she traveled well into the final straight but lost by a neck to Ascoli Piceno, finishing second.

 2024: three-year-old season

-Stellenbosch entered straight to Oka Sho, the first leg of the Japanese Fillies' Triple Crown.
+Stellenbosch entered straight into the Oka Sho, the first leg of the Japanese Fillies' Triple Crown.
 With João Moreira on her saddle, she was the second most favored horse to win the race.
-She settled in midfield from the start, and in the final straight, she moved out ahead of Ascoli Piceno, winning the race by three quarters of a horse length.
+She settled in midfield from the start, and in the final straight, she moved out ahead of Ascoli Piceno, winning the race by three-quarters of a horse length.
+One month later at the Yushun Himba, Keita Tosaki, who took the rein controlled the horse well at the start.
+He positioned the horse to stay majorly on ninth position.
+She did get stuck in some traffic, but once the gap was open, she displayed her good turn of foot to take command 300 metres from the line.
+Unfortunately, the on-rushing Cervinia overtook her in the final 100 metres as she finished in second place on the line.
+It was decided that she would close the first half in this race and go straight to Shuka Sho in autumn without another prep race.